lackoftrack27/Pac-Man-Master-Museum/README.md

 ---

 ## Features
+- **High Accuracy:** The games play just like the originals.
+  - The Ghost AI is faithfully replicated.
+Patterns for the originals can be executed here as well. *(Not 100% verified)*
+  - Sound effects and music are as accurate as possible given the limitations of the SN76489, the Master System's sound chip.
 - **Game Selection:** Choose between *Pac-Man* and *Ms. Pac-Man* by pressing left or right on the title screen.
   - Press **Button 2** to play the *Plus* variants.
 - **Customizable:** Difficulty, life count, bonus life, and other settings are fully configurable in the options menu.
-  - The popular speed-up mode can be toggled in the options menu.
+  - The popular speed-up mode can be toggled in the options menu as well.
 - **Two Graphic Styles:**
   - **Smooth** – Adds extra detail and color utilizing the Master System’s superior graphical capabilities.
-  - **Arcade** – Faithfully replicates the original arcade look as possible.
+  - **Arcade** – Faithfully replicates the original arcade look as close as possible.
 - **1–2 Player Support**

 ---